 Water 3 cups for cooking.

-While the dal is getting pressure cooked, put on the rice.
 You should wash the rice under running water too and once the water runs clean throw them into a pot.
 Add twice the amount of water, 3 cups in this case.
 Cover and cook on medium heat.
 Basmati rice should not be disturbed while cooking.
 When you see fissures of steam and no sound of bubbling water, the rice are ready.
 Turn off the heat and let them sit.

 The dal and rice will take about 15 to 20 minutes to cook.